AMICI-dev/AMICI/INSTALL.md

 (and `conda deactivate` later to deactivate it again).

-SWIG must be installed, as well as CBLAS.
+SWIG must be installed and available in your `PATH`, and a CBLAS-compatible BLAS must be available.
 You can also use conda to install the latter locally, using:

     conda install -c conda-forge openblas

-To install amici, now do:
+To install AMICI, now do:

     pip install amici

 The option `--no-cache` may be helpful here to make sure the installation is done completely anew.

-Now, you are ready to use amici in the virtual environment.
+Now, you are ready to use AMICI in the virtual environment.

 ### C++